Internet-of-People/mercury-rust/README.md

 which were a step in the right direction but lacked several features from our vision, were created by developers who left the community and were hard to fix and maintain.

-Please be aware that this project is still in a very early and experimental phase.
+Please be aware that this project is still in an early and experimental phase.
 We opened up the source code to give a sneak peek to developers interested in either developing Mercury itself or building distributed applications on top of it.
 We'd like to have feedback to learn problems in the earliest phases, priorities of missing features and your requirements we haven't thought of yet.

 We think to have an initial functional implementation of the architecture.
-We're currently working on the Open Social Graph details while drafting our SDK API for distributed applications.
 There are still a lot of important components to be added, existing ones might be changed or redesigned and documentation is still lacking.